Please contact Apl. Prof. Dr. Ilse Wischer for approval of your learning agreement.

-If you plan to take courses in linguistics please consult Dr Ilse Wischer in advance, for courses in Teaching English as a Foreign Language Ms Susanne Gnädig, M.Ed.
+If you plan to take courses in linguistics please consult Prof. Ilse Wischer in advance; for courses in Teaching English as a Foreign Language turn to Ms Susanne Gnädig, M.Ed.

-7. The coordinator nominates the applicants at their guest universities.
+7. The International Office nominates the applicants at their guest universities.

 8. The guest universities contact the applicants and send them documents about course listings, room and board, the beginning of study, etc. From this point on the guest university assumes responsibility.

 In a language tandem, two students study together in a partnership: one student’s native language is the other student’s foreign language.
 Interested?
 Click on the link.